ahmediabdulazeem/StaySafe_COVID19/README.md

 ## Some code guide

-First put the slider view in your layout xml :
+Some of layout xml :

 ```xml
         <?xml version="1.0" encoding="utf-8"?>